thomasWeise/aitoa/book/structure/objective/README.md

 From the perspective of a programmer, an objective function implements the interface given in [@lst:IObjectiveFunction].

 \repo.listing{lst:IObjectiveFunction}{A general interface for objective functions.}{java}{src/main/java/aitoa/structure/IObjectiveFunction.java}{}{}

+### Example: Job Shop Scheduling

+As stated in [@sec:jsspExample], our goal is to complete the production jobs as soon as possible.
+This means that we want to minimize the makespan, the time when the last job finishes.
+Obviously, the smaller this value, the earlier we are done with all jobs, the better is the plan.
+As illustrated in [@fig:gantt_demo_with_makespan], the makespan is the time index of the right-most edge of any of the machine rows/schedules in the Gantt chart.

+![The makespan (purple), i.e., the time when the last job is completed, for the example candidate solution illustrated in [@fig:gantt_demo_without_makespan] for the demo instance from [@fig:jssp_demo_instance].](\relative.path{gantt_demo_with_makespan.svgz}){#fig:gantt_demo_with_makespan width=80%}

+Based on our candidate solution data structure from [@lst:JSSPCandidateSolution], we can easily compute the makespan.
+We simply have to look at the last number in each of the integer arrays stored in the member `schedule`, as it represents the end time of the last job processed by a machine.
+We then return the smallest of these numbers.
+We implement the interface `IObjectiveFunction` in class `JSSPMakespanObjectiveFunction` accordingly in [@lst:JSSPMakespanObjectiveFunction].

+\repo.listing{lst:JSSPMakespanObjectiveFunction}{Excerpt from a Java class computing the makespan resulting from a candidate solution to the JSSP.}{java}{src/main/java/aitoa/examples/jssp/JSSPMakespanObjectiveFunction.java}{}{relevant}